basecamp/kamal-site/docs/hooks/post-deploy.md

 # Hooks: post-deploy

-Run after a deploy, redeploy or rollback.
+Run after a deploy, redeploy, or rollback.
 This hook is also passed a `KAMAL_RUNTIME` env variable set to the total seconds the deploy took.

-This could be used to broadcast a deployment message, or register the new version with an APM.
+This could be used to broadcast a deployment message or register the new version with an APM.

 The command could look something like: